Save

 what impact does insulin have on blood glucose lowers blood glucose

-how does the glycemic load differ from glycemic index takes into account the weight of the food
+how does the glycemic load differ from glycemic index takes into account the grams of carbohydrates

-evaporated cane juice is healthier than table sugar no, it's chemically the same
+evaporated cane juice is healthier or equivalent or table sugar equivalent, it's chemically the same

 which type of diabetes is an autoimmune disease type 1